 Transport contributes around ~16% (~8 gigatons CO2e) of global greenhouse gas (“GHG”) emissions[i]and needs to be a key focus area to achieve nations’ net-zero targets.
 Despite technological improvements and growing adoption of low- and zero-emission vehicles, CO2 emissions from transport continue to rise[ii].

 Achieving a low-carbon mobility system will require the near-complete replacement of the internal combustion engine vehicle fleet.
 This will likely mean replacing passenger cars and last-mile delivery vehicles such as small trucks and vans, with plug-in battery electric vehicles, perhaps with some use of fuel cell technology.
 Charging infrastructure, provisioned by a mix of public and private sector providers, will likely become ubiquitous.
 Heavier freight vehicles will likely see greater deployment of green hydrogen.
-In urban areas, walking, cycling, electric micro mobility (shared bikes and scooters), and public transport should increasingly replace private car trips as infrastructure and regulation become more conducive to those modes.
+In urban areas, walking, cycling, electric micro mobility (shared bikes and scooters) and public transport should increasingly replace private car trips as infrastructure and regulation become more conducive to those modes.
 Transport of all types will likely see carbon sequestration reporting and tracking.

-A system of systems approach recognizes that the transition to a low-emission economy will require transforming a series of complex, interconnected, emissions-free systems; and that catalytic change can only happen by working at the intersections of those systems.
+A system of systems approach recognises that the transition to a low-emission economy will require transforming a series of complex, interconnected, emissions-free systems; and that catalytic change can only happen by working at the intersections of those systems.
 To achieve meaningful impact, the transition to cleaner transport alternatives will involve making hard choices and changes such as encouraging ridesharing and mass transit options as well as increasing tolling for single passenger usage.
 Government, businesses, consumers, as well finance and technology will all play a critical role in enabling the emergence of the low-carbon systems.

 Changing the transport system is expected to have a significant impact on how people live their lives.
 Many rely on vehicles for a wide range of activities from going shopping to taking the kids to school or getting to work.
 The transition should consider low-income communities as many want to see change but cannot afford to do so because of the higher upfront cost of new technologies such as electric cars.